chuv-ssrc/bam-server-scala/docs/src/method.rst

    :width: 100%
    :alt: Typical authorization workflow

+Notes:

-It is up to the auth server to define valid users.
+* It is up to the auth server to define valid users.
 The local database of bam-server only maps user identifiers as returned by the auth server, to sample identifiers and the corresponding BAM files.

+* Client apps can access bam-server remotely, but for the moment, bam-server itself can only access files that are located on the same machine as itself.
+  One cannot provide a URL as a file path in the database.